securitybunker/databunker/README.md

   <a href="https://hub.docker.com/r/securitybunker/databunker"><img src="https://img.shields.io/docker/pulls/securitybunker/databunker?color=f02e65&style=flat" /></a>

 ## ⭐⭐⭐ Spread a word to make a world a bit safer
-Help us to spead the word about this project and raise awareness.
-Please add a ⭐ **star** to make it happen.
+Help us to raise awareness.
+Please add a ⭐ **star** and share this project with your friends.

 ![Databunker solution](images/databunker-solution.png)